yegor256/blog/_drafts/object.md

 }
 {% endhighlight %}

-This design is completely against object-oriented paradigm.
-Moreover, I consider any public static method an evil.
-Conceptually, static methods turn object-oriented programming into a class-oriented one.
+This design is completely against the object-oriented paradigm.
+Why?
+Because static methods turn object-oriented programming into a "class-oriented" one.
 What's wrong with this, you may ask?
+Why can't we have objects and classes as first-class citizens in our code?
+Why can't both of them have methods and properties?
+Class methods are static and object methods are not.

 The problem is that with class-oriented programming decomposition doesn't work any more.
 We can't break down a complex problem into parts, because only a single instance of a class exists in the entire program.
-The power of OOP is that it allows us
+The power of OOP is that it allows us to use objects as an instrument for scope decomposition.
+When I instantiate an object inside a method, it is dedicated to my specific task.
+It is perfectly isolated from all other objects around the method.
+This object is a *local variable* in the scope of the method.
+A class, with its static methods, is always a *global variable*, no matter where I use it.
+Because of that, I can't isolate my interaction with this variable from others.

+Besides being conceptually against object-oriented principles, public static methods have a few practical drawbacks.

+First, it's **impossible to mock** them
+(well, you can use [PowerMock](https://code.google.com/p/powermock/), but this will be the most terrible decision you can make in a Java project...
+I've made it once, a few years ago).

+Second, they are **not thread-safe** by definition, since they always work with static variables, which are shared among all threads.
+You can make them thread-safe, but this will always require explicit synchronization.

+Every time you see a public static method, start rewriting immediately.
+I don't even want to mention how terrible are static (or global) variables.
+I think it is just obvious.

 ## He Is Named After Who He Is Not What He Does